Reform

 Here are changes that might lessen the threat :

-• Mandate Ranked Choice Voting at all levels to break the two party monopoly and to be sure additional parties on the ballot are not spoilers.
+• Standardize Ranked Choice Voting at all levels to break the two party monopoly and to be sure additional parties on the ballot are not spoilers.
+Polarization would be reduced.

 • Ban assault weapons and large magazines.